 2. The Hellwig-Lance 650 “Rule Breaker” Hard-Side

 The Hellwig-Lance 650 Rule Breaker was, without a doubt, one of the highlights of the entire show.
 This impressive looking truck camper rig highlights the capabilities of the diesel-powered Nissan XD Titan Pro-4X, Hellwig’s excellent load and sway control suspension products, and the go-anywhere abilities of the Lance 650 truck camper.
 The day before the show opened, the rig participated in a day-long expedition to the bottom of the Grand Canyon, via Diamond Creek Road, with Nissan’s Project Basecamp and a small group of Nissan XD Titan Pro-4X trucks in tow.
 The Lance 650 truck camper has been a huge seller for Lance, since its release two years ago.
 The four-season camper weighs only 1,896 pounds and features an aluminum frame construction, a full wet-bath, a 22 gallon fresh water tank, and a one piece TPO roof.
 Some don’t like having the refrigerator in the cabover, but, hey, if it creates more living space down below, what’s the big deal?
 The size and weight of this feature-packed camper make it a perfect match for today’s popular half-ton and three-quarter-ton pick up trucks.
+Easily one of the Top 10 4×4 Truck Campers at the 2017 Overland Expo.
 The list price for a Lance 650 standard build is $23,738.

 3. The Alaskan Camper 8.5 Cabover Pop-Up

 Alaskan Campers has been making expedition-style truck campers since 1953, longer than anybody else, so it was great to see them represented at the show.
 If you’ve never seen an Alaskan camper up close, you’re in for a treat.
 The interior woodwork is simply exquisite, with a charming, “log cabin” feel quite unlike any other truck camper I’ve ever seen.
 Not only that, but the Alaskan pop-up design is patented.
 Unlike the traditional pop-up truck camper, which features canvas sides, the pop-up on an Alaskan camper is hard-sided with a hydraulic mechanism that lifts the entire top of the camper.
 For the show, the company had two camper models on display: the 6.5-foot cabover for half-ton trucks, and the 8.5-foot cabover for three-quarter-ton trucks.
 We were particularly impressed with the roomy 8.5 model, which features a 27 gallon fresh water tank, a 2.5 cubic foot 3-way Dometic refrigerator, a Thetford cassette toilet, and a gorgeous leather dinette.
-An optional Zamp 160 amp solar power sytem can also be ordered for a nominal fee.
+An optional Zamp 160 amp solar power system can also be ordered for a nominal fee.
+Without a doubt, one of the Top 10 4×4 Truck Campers at the 2017 Overland Expo.
 The list price for the Alaskan 6.5-foot cabover model is $27,539, while the Alaskan 8.5-foot cabover model goes for $30,069.

 4. The BunduCamp Short-Bed Pop-Up

 If you’re looking for a custom-made, well-built truck camper, BundutecUSA, is the place to get it.
 The BunduCamp short-bed is one of the company’s best sellers and its easy to see why.
 The camper is skinned with an attractive gray .040-inch aluminum that’s much better looking and more durable than the regular white fiberglass found on most RV’s.
 This 1,700-pound camper features a north-south 56×80-inch bed, a 15 gallon fresh water tank, a DC compressor refrigerator, a C-200 Thetford swivel cassette toilet, and an optional 160 watt Zamp solar power system.
 Another great thing about this well-equipped camper, is that it comes with the Truma Combi, the revolutionary water heater furnace that saves not only on weight and space, but is also whisper quiet when in operation.
 BundutecUSA provides a plethora of options from which to choose.
 If the option you want isn’t listed on the company’s website or if you want to tweak on the floor plan, just ask the owner, Rory Willett, that’s what they do.
+One of the Top 10 4×4 Truck Campers at the 2017 Overland Expo.
 The list price for this BunduCamp camper is only $22,690.

 5. The Four Wheel Camper Fleet Flatbed Pop-Up